 Edinburgh vs Dublin

-A lot of people group Scottish and Irish together because they have a similar history and are both populations that have at least once been taken over by the English.
+A lot of people group Scottish and Irish together because they have a similar history and culture.
 Their capital cities are popularly travelled together but even though they have a similar history, they are so different.
 So in a battle of the two cities, which is better?

 Dublin on the other hand is very much low to the ground and all the buildings are on a similar level, following the flow of the River Liffey rather than a hill scape.
 A lot of the buildings are Georgian but a sprinkling of modern architecture, such as the Samuel Beckett Bridge, adds a lot of interest to the cityscape.
-They have a few hints of medieval in there as well.
+They have a few hints of medieval history in there as well, but it’s mostly incorporated into more modern buildings.
 The wood frames of the buildings are also painted in rich colours, such as the red of the famous Temple Bar.
 It’s definitely more of a modern city.

 The Winner: Edinburgh!
 Based on architecture alone, Edinburgh has a wider range of architecture and its hilltop location makes it seem out of a faerytale.
 In my opinion, it’s also the more photogenic city.